hyprsh/dotfiles/README.md

 ## todos

-- finalize toolbox setup
-- dump gnome settings
 - testing
-- document shortcuts
-- 'META-T -> alacritty -e t'
+- hide accesibility stuff
+- enable third-part per default
+- unpin all dock apps, or display in menu and dock

 ## 1. Prepare media and run installation